Gunner Linden Horace Blow

 END OF WAR

 On 11th November the fighting was officially over so he prepared to return to Australia.
 After the Armistice, the Australian Prime Minister Billy Hughes insisted Australian troops be repatriated (returned home) as quickly as possible.
 This logistical challenge was enormous with 135,000 troops brought home from Britain in 147 voyages, and 16,773 troops from the Middle East in 56 voyages, mostly on a first come, first go basis.
-There was a lack of suitable ships to transport personnel home, and many had to wait many months before they were headed back to Australia.
+There was a lack of suitable ships to transport personnel home and many had to wait many months before they were headed back to Australia.

-LEAVE TO PARIS, JANUARY 1919.
 HOSPITALISATION- PILES JANUARY TO FEBRUARY 1919

 On 22nd January 1919 Linden was given leave to Paris, but by 30th January his piles had flared up again & he was admitted to the Station Hospital in Rouen.
 On 16th February he was invalided to England and was admitted to the King George Hospital in Standford St. London.